tensorlakeai/indexify/docs/docs/integrations/langchain/python_langchain.md

 # Setup Chat Prompt Template
 from langchain.prompts import ChatPromptTemplate

-template = """You are an assistant for question-answering tasks.
-Use the following pieces of retrieved context to answer the question.
-If you don't know the answer, just say that you don't know.
-Use three sentences maximum and keep the answer concise.
-Question: {question}
+template = """Answer the question based only on the following context:
-Context: {context}
+  {context}

-Answer:
-"""
+  Question: {question}"""
 prompt = ChatPromptTemplate.from_template(template)

 # Ask llm question with retriever context